steveklabnik/jujutsu-tutorial/src/what-is-jj-and-why-should-i-care.md

 "distributed version control system."
 You may be familiar with other DVCSes, such as `git`, and this tutorial assumes you're coming to `jj` from `git`.

-The reason I find Jujutsu interesting are varied.
+The reasons I find Jujutsu interesting are varied.
 First of all, `jj` is compatible with `git`.
 This means you can use `jj` to manage a `git` repository, so your project can still live on GitHub, other people on your team do not have to use `jj`.
 This makes it much easier to adopt than similar tools.